 Trade secrets are further protected at state level and while state laws differ, there is a similarity because all U.S. states have adopted a form of the Uniform Trade Secrets Act.
 In order to protect trade secrets, courts can enjoin misappropriation of trade secrets, order parties to maintain secrecy of trade secrets, order payment of royalties to the owner, and award damages, court costs and reasonable attorneys’ fees.

-We assist with preparing, filing and registering trademarks and copyrights before the U.S. Patent and Trademark Office and U.S. Copyright Office.
+Our trademark registration lawyers in Miami, Florida assist with preparing, filing and registering trademarks and copyrights before the U.S. Patent and Trademark Office and U.S. Copyright Office.
 In addition, we prepare and conduct preliminary trademark searches, risk assessment and trademark registration opinions.
 We protect the brand globally through applications based under the Madrid Protocol.
-Contact us, your corporate attorney in Florida, today!